Outline of voluntary control

 The member manufacturers performing conformity verification testing of their ITE product(s) should present a "Conformity Verification Report," using the specified form to the Council for its approval prior to shipment of the ITE products.

-- Note: I takes about one week to issue an electrical acceptance of "Comformity Verification Report".
+Note: It takes about one week to issue an electrical acceptance of "Comformity Verification Report".

 The Council has specifications concerning the use of the label and mark/logo in catalogs and instruction manuals.
 Member manufacturers should place the labels and marks for their respective ITE in a manner which is easily visible and in accordance to these specifications.

-(1)Class A ITE shall have the following message on a visible location on each product.
+(1)Class A ITE shall have the following message and/or a VCCI mark on a visible location on each product.

 Translation: This is a Class A product.
 In a domestic environment this product may cause radio inferference in which case the user may be required to take corrective actions.